michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 ### 8.4.3 Reaping Child Processes(回收子进程)

+The reaping of a process means that the parent process must acknowledge that the child has finished executing and clean up its resources, which is done through functions like wait() or waitpid().

 #### How to reap child processes
 - Parent waits for child to terminate by calling the waitpid function
 - waitpid suspends execution of the calling process until a child process in its wait